diazgio/linkedin-skill-assessments-quizzes/django/django-quiz.md

 - [ ] `% end%`
 - [ ] `% else %`

 #### Q62.
-You have inherited a Django project and need to get it running locally.
-It comes with a requirements.txt file containing all its dependencies.
-Which command should you use?

-- [ ] python install -r requirements.txt
-- [ ] django-admin startproject requirements.txt
-- [ ] pip install Django
-- [x] pip install -r requirements.txt

-#### Q63.
 When should you employ the POST method over the GET method for submitting data from a form?

 - [x] when the data in the form may be sensitive
 - [ ] when you want the data to be cached
 - [ ] when you want to use your browser to help with debugging
 - [ ] when efficiency is important

-#### Q64.
+#### Q63.
 What is a callable that takes a value and raises an error if the value fails to meet some criteria?

 - [ ] mediator
 - [x] validator
 - [ ] regular expression
 - [ ] deodorizer

-#### Q65.
+#### Q64.
 You are uploading a file to Django from a form and you want to save the received file as a field on a model object.
 You can simply assign the file object from**\_to a field of type\_\_**in the model.

 - [ ] request.META; FileField
 - [ ] request.FILES; BLOBField
 - [x] request.FILES; FileField
 - [ ] request.META.Files; CLOBField

-#### Q66.
+#### Q65.
 What python module might be used to store the current state of a Django model in a file?

 - [x] pickle
 - [ ] struct